KxSystems/docs/docs/ml/nlp/userguide/feature-vector.md

 Where `parsedTab` is a table of parsed documents (as returned by `.nlp.newParser`) returns for each document, a dictionary of tokens and their relevance.

-Extract a specific document and find the most significiant words in that document:
+Extract a specific document and find the most significant words in that document:

 ```q
 q)5#desc .nlp.TFIDF[parsedTab]100